-2.1 The Contract shall come into existence on the date the Customer signs the Order (“Effective Date”).
+2.1 The Contract shall come into existence on the date the Customer signs the Order Confirmation and receipt of payment of the deposit monies. (“Effective Date”).

 2.2 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.3 The Project Brief and any other documentation provided by Absolute shall form part of the Contract provided that it is referenced in the relevant Order.